Probing the Critical Behavior of a Sign-Problematic Model with Monte Carlo Simulations: Discussions and outlook

 We further studied the effectiveness of the average modified sign in detecting phase transitions.
 We confirmed that the modified sign has the influence of the reference system eliminated; therefore, the second-order derivative of the average modified sign is related to the second-order derivative of the free energy of the original system.
 However, we have also demonstrated that detecting a phase transition by calculating the second-order derivative of the average modified sign is impractical: the presence of the average sign in the denominator of the second derivative of the free energy significantly impedes its effectiveness, due to the exponential scaling of MC cost with system volume.

 More importantly, based on symmetry analysis and universality class, we proposed studying the critical properties of the original model through the reference ${\cal Z}_+$ model, defined by the absolute values of the corresponding weights of the original model.
 We observed that the reference ${\cal Z}_+$ model of the original GBW model shares the same groundstate symmetry and degeneracy as the sign-problematic original model.
-Using finite-size scaling analysis based on MC simulations, we have confirmed that the phase transition of the ${\cal Z}_+$ model shares the same 4-state Potts universality class as the original model.
+Using finite-size scaling analysis based on MC simulations, we have confirmed that the phase transition of the ${\cal Z}_+$ model shares the same four-state Potts universality class as the original model.

+However, it should be noted that this method is model-dependent.
+For example, for fermionic models, the reference model typically has different symmetry from the original model, therefore, different universal properties are expected in the reference model.

 This method provides a novel framework for investigating systems plagued by sign problems.
-Applying this approach to study critical properties of various models with complex couplings recently proposed \cite{PhysRevLett.133.077101} is interesting.
+Applying this approach to study critical properties of various recently proposed \cite{PhysRevLett.133.077101} models with complex couplings is interesting.
 Work along these lines is currently in progress.